bigocox1970/elizabeth-carol/README.md

 EMAIL_USER=your_email_user
 EMAIL_PASSWORD=your_email_password
 ADMIN_PASSWORD=your_admin_password
+OPENAI_API_KEY=your_openai_api_key
 ```

 To set these variables in Netlify:
 1. Go to the Netlify dashboard
 2. Navigate to Site settings > Build & deploy > Environment variables
 3. Add each variable with its corresponding value

+### Setting up OpenAI API Key

+To enable the AI blog post generation feature:

+1. Create an account at [OpenAI](https://platform.openai.com/)
+2. Generate an API key from your OpenAI dashboard
+3. Add the `OPENAI_API_KEY` environment variable with your API key
+4. The AI feature will use GPT-3.5-turbo to generate blog posts in Elizabeth Carol's voice

+**Note**: The AI generation feature requires the OpenAI API key to be configured.
+Without it, the feature will show an error message to configure the API key.

 ## Local Development